radicle-dev/radicle-upstream/DEVELOPMENT.md

 3. Start Upstream in development mode: `yarn start`.

+### Feature flagging

+UI features that are experimental or under construction that find their way into the main branch must be placed behind the feature flag, to make them inaccessible for the general public.

+We do that by using `native > ipc.js > isExperimental` as a feature flag to enable or disable said features accordingly to the mode in which we are running the app.

+See the [scripts](#scripts) section below to learn which commands to use to toggle this flag accordingly to your current workflow.

+The feature flag is only available in development mode.
+It is always disabled in production.

 ### Running tests

 Before running UI end-to-end tests locally you'll need to check out the latest